Are part-time students or postdoctoral fellows eligible?

 What kinds of organizations can participate in Accelerate?

-For-profit corporations, including eligible intern-owned start-ups based at approved incubators, and eligible not-for-profit (NFP) corporations can participate.
-Projects with an NFP partner must demonstrate an economic or productivity orientation, which must be described in the proposal and will be evaluated by the peer reviewers.
+For-profit corporations, including eligible intern-owned start-ups based at approved incubators, and eligible not-for-profit (NFP) corporations, municipalities, and hospitals can participate.
+Projects with an NFP, municipality or hospital partner must demonstrate an economic or productivity orientation, which must be described in the proposal and will be evaluated by the peer reviewers.
 Contact your Mitacs representative to verify eligibility of NFP, municipality, and hospital partners.

-All partner organizations must be Canadian or a Canadian location of a foreign-owned organization.
-They must also have an office or site where the intern(s) undertakes at least 50% of the internship.
+Partners in Canada and abroad must have an office or site where the intern(s) undertakes at least 50% of the internship.